section-engineering-education/engineering-education/content/articles/testing-angular-app-with-protractor-and-jasmine/index.md

 Congratulations on your first test using Protractor!

 ### Conclusion
-In this tutorial you have learnt what testing is, why testing is important and the various definitions for terms used in testing.
+In this tutorial, you have learned what testing is, why testing is important, and the various definitions for terms used in testing.

 Also, we understood basic codes that pull elements from the DOM and test their outcome.